New Icon

 About this Course

-• Define the concept of ethical hacking and explain its purpose in strengthening cybersecurity defenses.
+• Define the concept of ethical hacking and its role in strengthening cybersecurity systems.

-• Differentiate between ethical hackers, malicious hackers, and penetration testers, understanding the legal and ethical boundaries of each role.
+• Differentiate between ethical hackers and malicious hackers while understanding the boundaries of each role.

-• Describe the key phases of an ethical hacking or penetration testing process — including reconnaissance, scanning, exploitation, and reporting.
+• Describe the key phases of the ethical hacking (penetration testing) process.

-• Identify common system, network, and web application vulnerabilities targeted by attackers.
+• Identify common vulnerabilities in systems, networks, and web applications targeted by attackers.

-• Explain how ethical hacking supports risk management, compliance, and incident prevention within organizations.
+• Understand the role of ethical hacking in risk management, compliance, and incident prevention within organizations.

-• Apply basic principles of ethical hacking to assess potential weaknesses and recommend appropriate defensive measures.
+• Apply the fundamental principles of ethical hacking to assess potential vulnerabilities and recommend appropriate defensive measures.

 • Demonstrate awareness of professional standards, responsible disclosure practices, and the importance of obtaining proper authorization before conducting any testing activities.

-• Students and learners interested in exploring the offensive side of cybersecurity in a controlled, legal, and educational context.
+• Students and learners interested in exploring the offensive side of cybersecurity within a legal and controlled learning environment.

-• Anyone curious about ethical hacking concepts, who wishes to develop a proactive mindset toward protecting systems, networks, and data.
+• Anyone interested in ethical hacking concepts and looking to adopt a proactive mindset to protect systems, networks, and data.

 Learn your way, at your pace.